Nevanlinna theory of the Askey-Wilson divided difference operator: Proof of theorem

 is again entire.
 Thus $\mathcal{D}_q\big(1/f\big)$ is meromorphic.
 We note that $f$ can be represented as a quotient $f=g/h$ where both $g$ and $h$ are entire.
 Since

 it is now easy to see that $\mathcal{A}_q1/h$ is meromorphic.
 Then, we deduce from the quotient rule \cite[p.
 301]{Ism2005}

 that $\mathcal{D}_qf$ is a meromorphic function.

-\textbf{Acknowledgement} The first author would like acknowledge the hospitality that he received during his visits to the Academy of Mathematics and Systems Sciences, of Chinese Academy of Sciences.
-He would also like to thank George Andrews and his colleague T. K. Lam for useful discussions.
+\textbf{Acknowledgement} The authors would like to express their sincere thanks to the referees for his/her valuable comments that help to improve the main results of this paper.
+The first author would like to acknowledge the hospitality that he received during his visits to the Academy of Mathematics and Systems Sciences, of Chinese Academy of Sciences.
+Similarly he would also like to thank George Andrews for his hospitality and useful discussions during a visit to Pennsylvania State University.
+Finally, the first author would also like to thank his colleague T. K. Lam for useful discussions.